 - 4½ cups of water

-- Sterilize 8 (½ pint) jars in boiling water for at least 5 minutes, and have
+- Sterilize 8 (½ pint) jars in boiling water for at least 5 minutes, and have new lids ready.

 - Place the quinces in a large pot, and pour in water.
 Bring to a boil, then reduce heat to low, and simmer, covered, for 15 minutes.
 Strain off 4 cups of the juice.